 With spring right around the corner, the bison are getting frisky.
 A surprising way to see spring approach is to enjoy the urban national wildlife refuge at the Rocky Mountain Arsenal.
 A great trail that no one knows about is the First Creek at DEN Open Space Trail.
 You’ll park at the corner of 56th and Pena, walk north on the Old Buckley Road for about 1/3 mile, then take a left onto a dirt trail.
 You’ll meander in prairie along First Creek, making your way to the Bison Overlook.
 Hopefully, the bison will be posing and waiting for your picture.
 You’ll at the very least see prairie dogs, bald eagles, and most likely see deer, maybe a ferret, and hopefully the bison herd.

 Distance: 4 miles

 The season of hail is upon us.
 It’s best to hike earlier in the day.
 The 9 Creeks Loop is a 42-mile urban hike that loops the perimeter of Denver.
 You’ll do a 360-degree tour of the city by foot.
 Pick one of the 8 segments to hike, where each segment is about 5 miles one-way.
 For this time of year, segment 7 or 8 is perfect, cruising along the Cherry Creek and the Platte River, catching glimpses of the public art and murals along the way.

 June Hike in Denver

-Before it gets too hot and smoky, June might be the perfect month of good temperatures to enjoy our beautiful Denver by foot.
+Before it gets too hot and smoky, June might be the perfect month of suitable temperatures to enjoy our beautiful Denver by foot.
 It’s a fine time to pick a neighborhood you’ve never walked in and get out and explore.
 We have 78 neighborhoods in this amazing city.
-Some of the most interesting neighborhoods to walk are Central Park (formerly Stapleton), Five Points, Lowry, Chaffee, Berkeley or Barnum.
+Some of the most interesting neighborhoods to experience are Central Park (formerly Stapleton), Five Points, Lowry, Chaffee, Berkeley or Barnum.